gabrielsoltz/ess-gitlab/README.md

 ## How to use it

-You can define `--id` as a project id, a group id for getting all project ids under that group or all for getting all project ids.
+You can define `--id` as a project id, or a group id for getting all project ids under that group or all for getting all project ids.

 ### Inventory Mode

 `./easyscan-gitlab.py  --gitlab_url https://yourgitlab.com --gitlab_token yourgitlabtoken --mode inventory --check project --id <PROJECT_ID>/<GROUP ID>/all`

-### Baseline for a specific project
+### Baseline Mode

 `./easyscan-gitlab.py  --gitlab_url https://yourgitlab.com --gitlab_token yourgitlabtoken --mode baseline --check project --id <PROJECT_ID>/<GROUP ID>/all`

 ## Baselines Use Cases

-### Check if Push Rules: Unsigned Commits and Push Rules: Comitter Check are enabled for all projects (`*`)
+### Check if "Push Rules: Unsigned Commits" and "Push Rules: Comitter Check" are enabled for all projects (`*`)

 Baseline:
 ```